Doctor Who Adventures made its debut on Wednesday April 5th 2006 – ten years ago today!

 DWA’s dynamic duo of artist John Ross and colourist Alan Craddock were like a comic-making machine, together producing the artwork for the first 316 issues of the magazine (with Ade Salmon colouring the earliest issues) without ever missing a week.
 They had to endure endless “helpful” feedback from our bosses, who never really understood comics but were nevertheless always full of ideas about how they might be improved.

 At one point we were ordered to start presenting them like old Rupert The Bear strips, with equal sized frames with blocks of text underneath telling the story, but I basically just ignored that.
-I wasn’t so lucky when some bright spark decided the presentation benefit from running the stories right across the fold with arrows between every panel to show the readers which direction to read in, and we were obliged to try this out for several months before common sense eventually prevailed.
+I wasn’t so lucky when some bright spark decided the presentation would benefit from running the stories right across the fold with arrows between every panel to show the readers which direction to read in, and we were obliged to try this out for several months before common sense eventually prevailed.

 We did manage to cock things up ourselves from time to time, though.
 Apologies to writer Jac Rayner for accidentally sending an earlier draft of her script for issue 2’s Mirror Image to the art team, rendering the whole thing completely incomprehensible.